-At our 2021 Annual Meeting of Shareholders, we held an advisory vote on the compensation of our named executive officers.
-Approximately 97% of the shares voted were voted in favor of our say-on-pay proposal.
-Additionally, we have dialogued with certain of our investors about executive compensation matters.
-The Compensation Committee considered these voting results and discussions and believes they affirm the Company's compensation philosophy and the principles discussed above.
+At our 2023 Annual Meeting, we held an advisory vote on the compensation of our NEOs.
+Over 95% of the shares voted were voted in favor of our say-on-pay proposal.
+Additionally, the Company has discussed executive compensation matters with certain of our investors.
+The Compensation Committee considered these voting results, commentary in reports issued by major proxy advisory firms used by our institutional investors, and feedback received during discussions with our investors and believes they affirm the Company's compensation philosophy and the principles discussed above.